Aden: Geography

-Aden is located on the coast of the Gulf of Aden, and is about 363 kilometres away from the capital, Sana’a.
+Aden is located on the coast of the Gulf of Aden, and is about 363 kilometres from the capital, Sanaa.
 It is located between latitudes 47 and 12 north of the equator, and at an altitude of 6 metres above sea level.
-It is surrounded by Lahj Governorate to the north and east, and the Governorate of Abyan is from the northwest, and Aden has an air port represented by Aden International Airport, and a sea port represented by the port of Aden, and it has land routes from the north linking it to Hajj, Abyan and Taiz.
+It is surrounded by Lahj Governorate to the north and east, and the Governorate of Abyan is to the northwest.
+Aden has an airport (Aden International Airport), a seaport (the port of Aden), and has land routes from the north linking it to Hajj, Abyan and Taiz.

 Landforms

-The city of Aden is a coastal city, as it overlooks a large body of water, the Gulf of Aden, which in turn opens to the Indian Ocean.
+Aden is a coastal city; it overlooks the Gulf of Aden, which opens to the Indian Ocean.
 The shape of the city of Aden in the form of two peninsulas helped this factor to make the city of Aden unique in this particularity, which clearly affected the occurrence of the phenomenon of land and sea breezes.
 Which occurs due to air exchange between land and water during the day and night.
 Its location on the water surface also affects the daily and annual temperature range.
 This does not mean that there are no significant differences in temperatures in summer and winter.

 The surface of the city of Aden slopes south, and the highlands appear in the southern part of Aden, represented by the highlands of Jabal Shamsan, whose highest peaks exceed 500 metres, and the highlands of Jabal Ihsan and Jabal Al-Muzalqim in Little Aden, which are lower in height than Jabal Shamsan, and the highlands of Aden do not differ from the rest of the highlands of Yemen in terms of In terms of composition, it is of volcanic origin, and although the mountain highlands occupy large areas of the city, their influence is weak and limited on the climate of the city of Aden.

 Climate

 Aden has a hot desert climate (BWh) in the Köppen-Geiger climate classification system.
-Although Aden sees next to no precipitation year-round, it is humid throughout the year.
+Although Aden sees next-to-no precipitation year-round, it is humid throughout the year.